 \subsubsection{Applications of Behavior Trees}

 \Bts are well-suited to express the runtime behavior of agents, which has fueled applications in computer games and robotics.
-High-profile games, such as Halo\,\cite{isla2005gdc}, use \bts. \bchg{However, the implementation of \bts in gaming differs from their implementations in robotics.
+High-profile games, such as Halo\,\cite{isla2005gdc}, use \bts. \bchg{However, the implementations of \bts in gaming differ from their implementations in robotics.
 For example, the \emph{Unreal Engine 4 (UE4) Behavior Tree}, probably the world's most used behavior-tree DSL, emphasizes event-driven programming rather than time-triggered control, which is a major concern in robotics.}